epfl-ada/ada-2022-project-abrakadAda/README.md

 	- Perform statistical tests to see if there are redundancies with the main topics of each month
 - Concerning the analysis of the paths:
 	- Comparison of the shortest path length with the length of the paths played OK
-	- Overview of the category charachteristics OK
+	- Overview of the category characteristics OK

 	The following tasks consists of extracting the optimal paths and analyze the comparison with the played ones via the implementation of a local version of the above-mentioned website.